 Quite frankly, I haven’t shut up about Trello as of late.
 The online task management system is one of many (so, so, many) that I’ve tried, but it’s the only one I’ve not only stuck with but have enjoyed using!
 Want to know more?
 Read on for our Trello review to learn how it’s super-charged my productivity . . . and how it can do the same for you!

 So, firstly: I really love Trello.
 I didn’t really expect to, though!
 If you’ve been on the blog a while, you’ll already know I’m hooked on bullet journaling.
 After several failed attempts at using other digital task management systems, I was far from convinced that another one could really help.
 But, I’d read so many glowing reviews that I took a chance and made an account.

 The first feature that nearly convinced me?
 Their adorable mascot, Taco the husky!

 If you know me, you know the surest way to my heart is through cute animals.
 That applies to animated animals as well!

 From there, though, the functionality is what really sold me on Trello.
 It works so well with my bullet journal, too!

-Looking at our example board (or the screenshot above), here are some of my favourite features:
+Looking at our example board, here are some of my favourite features:

 If you look at the second column, or the “Done” list on my board, you’ll see that the date is marked in green.
 This is because I’ve marked it as completed before the due date!
 I love the feeling of checking off an item and getting the little green box.